actingweb/actingwebdemo/actingweb-spec.rst

 mini-app.

 Validation and approval of a relationship MAY be based on three elements:
-1. Root URL of the requesting actor (confirmed by TLS certificate and callback verification)
+1. Root host of the requesting actor (confirmed by TLS certificate)
+2. Callback verification
-2. Explicit approval list, static or dynamic, of peer root URL
+3. Explicit approval list, static or dynamic, of peer root URL
-3. Manual approval
+4. Manual approval

 The use of a bearer token in the http Authorization header is subject to the same security concerns as OAuth2 Bearer tokens.